TABLE OF CONTENTS

 An e-cigarette payment gateway or vape merchant account has to come from a specialized partner, one who understands the risks, challenges, and opportunities facing this industry.
 They need to be willing to accept the regulatory issues as well as the chargeback risk.
 In this context, chargebacks from customers are expensive and hard to deal with for a new company, so they often get passed along to the payment processor.
 Vapes and e-cigs tend to have a high rate of chargebacks, so that is another reason for traditional banks to avoid the industry.

-High Risk Vape Merchant Account
+High-Risk Vape Merchant Account

 Vape and e-cig credit card processing is a critical part of your business if you plan to sell online.
 Nowadays most new vape shops want to go all-online because of the lower startup costs and quick setup.
 It is much cheaper and easier to maintain than a physical storefront.
 But without a reliable e-cigarette payment gateway, you won’t have any way to accept customer sales.
-The processor is the entity that provides the secure gateway on your online shopping cart.
+The processor is the entity that provides the secure gateway to your online shopping cart.